Fisiekk/Fisiekk/README.md

 # -- Hi Im @Fisiekk --

 ## **Working on**
-- hyper-realistic post-apo game engine
+- hyper-realistic game engine
-- rover like robot build using rp2040 and ESP32
+- rover like robot build using stm32f103 and ESP32
-- easy to use libs for rp2040 SDK
+- easy to use libs for stm32f103

 ## **Currently learning**
-- python
 - C
 - asm
-- Javaa Script (mainly React)
-- tensorflow
 - linux
 - arm
 - embedded systems